EventStore/documentation/docs/cloud/introduction.md

 order: 1
 ---

-## What's Kurrent Cloud?
+## What is Kurrent Cloud?

-Kurrent Cloud allows you to deploy a managed KurrentDB cluster in AWS, GCP, and Azure.
-The cloud cluster is optimized for the specific provider and provisioned as a multi-zone VM set.
+Kurrent Cloud enables seamless deployment of managed KurrentDB clusters with major cloud providers.
+Deployments on both `shared` and `dedicated` infrastructure are supported.

 ::: tip Learn more
 Not using Kurrent Cloud and want to learn more?
 Find more information and sign up links [on our website](https://www.kurrent.io/kurrent-cloud).